Instance generation mode: Immediately after deployment

 Important

 We recommend that you do not use this feature when modifying the schedule settings of production nodes.
 This feature may cause dependency changes, dependency inconsistencies, instance replacement, or instance deletion, which can make the dependencies complex for the current day.
-However, the task dependencies return to normal the next day.
+However, the task dependencies will return to normal the next day.

-Scheduled time falls within the dry-run window
+Scheduled time falls within the dry-run range

-• Scenario 2: The scheduled time is before the deployment time.
-An instance with the status Expired Instance Generated in Real Time is immediately generated.
+• Scenario 2: The scheduled time is in the past relative to the instance generation time.
+An Expired Instance Generated in Real Time instance is immediately generated.

 Common scenarios for immediate instance generation